purnatag/online-skew-kurtosis/README.md

 # online-skew-kurt
-Implementing online algo to compute skewness, kurtosis
+Implementing the online algorithm used here:https://www.johndcook.com/blog/2013/06/11/computing-skewness-and-kurtosis-in-one-pass/ to compute skewness, kurtosis and bimodality of a dataset (represented here by an array).